Vitaeoth, the Wounded

 - Assassin: Going for the Kill

 You seal the fate of your targets, whether you intend to kill them or their reputation.
-A target you have Marked for Death now takes 1d6 extra damage from any source of damage, allies gain a +2 bonus on all tests performed against them (including roleplaying tests), and all your allies may perform the Pierce Amor stunt for -1 SP (minimum 0) against your Marked foe.
-This Burst lasts a number of rounds equal to your Intelligence.
-You may Mark a new foe if the first one falls and grant these same benefits until the Burst expires.
+For a number of rounds equal to your Intelligence, a target you have Marked for Death now takes 1d6 extra damage from any source of damage, allies gain a +2 bonus on all tests performed against them, and all your allies may perform the Pierce Amor and Taunt stunts for -1 SP (minimum 0) against your Marked foe.
+You may Mark a new foe as a Major Action if the first one falls and grant these same benefits until the Burst expires.

 - Berserker: Whirlwind Massacre